-\begin{remark} To prevent the level-set function $\psi$ from becoming excessively flat or overly steep during the evolution, one may employ the reinitialization procedure introduced in \cite{DLChoop_1993}.
-This step restores $\psi$ to a signed-distance-like function while preserving the zero level set.
-For further implementation details and practical strategies, we refer the reader to \cite{GAllaire_FJouve_AMToader_2004,ALaurain_2018}. \end{remark}
+\begin{remark} To prevent the level-set function $\psi$ from becoming excessively flat or overly steep during its evolution, one may employ the reinitialization procedure introduced in \cite{DLChoop_1993}.
+This procedure restores $\psi$ to a signed-distance function while preserving its zero level-set.
+For further implementation details and practical considerations, we refer the reader to \cite{GAllaire_FJouve_AMToader_2004,ALaurain_2018}. \end{remark}